-Just in time for Read Across America Day, Friends of the Valdese Rec held the ribbon cutting for their new Story Book Trail at Valdese Lakeside Park.
+Just in time for Read Across America Day, and to celebrate NC Year of the Trail, Friends of the Valdese Rec held the ribbon cutting for their new Story Book Trail at Valdese Lakeside Park.
 The home school community was invited to take part in the celebration that included walking the new trail that showcased the Dr. Suess book The Lorax, and crafts and refreshments with The Lorax theme.
 The Story Book Trail is made up of 16 pedestals that hold pages of a book giving visitors the chance to read and be out in nature.
 The pedestals were made possible with a $3840.00 grant from the Community Foundation of Burke County, a $1,000.00 donation from the Pilot Club of Valdese, $1,000.00 from FVR including 10 volunteers working 4 days to install the pedestals.
 In addition, FVR will purchase and update the book each month.
 To experience the trail, visit Valdese Lakeside Park at 1149 Lake Rhodhiss Dr, Valdese.
 Once there, take the Greenway to the Meditation Point Trail that is just past the Dog Park.

 Story from July 21, 2022—–